Assassin’s Creed (2016): Another Loss for Video Game Movies

 I would never tell you to go ahead and skip this movie.
 You will not leave the theater hating yourself for watching Assassin’s Creed.
 There’s definitely some elements that would bring much delight to fans of the popular game franchise.
 Unfortunately, due to the issues I have described, I have to give Assassin’s Creed a D+.
 I fear that this movie may further set back the possibility of there being a ton of beloved video game movies in the near future.

+Thanks for reading my Assassin’s Creed review!
 Have you seen Assassin’s Creed?
 Comment at the bottom of the page with your own thoughts!

 What should I review next?
 Whether it’s old or new, the choice is up to you!
-Thanks for reading!